Lesson Plan - Get It!

 - What is a neutral territory, pictured gray in the map?

-Discuss the answers to these questions with a teacher or parent.
+Discuss the answers to these questions with another person.

 Image by Grachifan, via Wikimedia Commons, is licensed under the Creative Commons Attribution-Share Alike 3.0 Unported license.